Insolvency Laws and Securitisation

 Additionally, a Chinese originator who sets up a conduit company for securitisation for tax avoidance purposes may be subject to an anti-tax avoidance investigation.
 The Enterprise Income Tax Law of the People’s Republic of China and the Measures for the Administration of General Anti-Tax Avoidance (Trial Implementation) (Order of State Administration of Taxation No 32) have established the general anti-tax avoidance system, according to which a conduit company may be subject to an anti-tax avoidance investigation by the tax authorities for suspected abusive use of the corporation form and tax havens in order to avoid taxes.

-If the underlying assets in a securitisation transaction (for example, quasi-REITs which are carried out within the securitisation legal framework) include real estate or equity interests, the transaction might also be subject to taxes related to real estate ownership and transactions, such as property tax, land value-added tax and title deed tax, or enterprise income tax.
+If the underlying assets in a securitisation transaction (for example, REITs which are partially carried out pursuant to the securitisation regulations) include real estate or equity interests, the transaction might also be subject to taxes related to real estate ownership and transactions, such as property tax, land value-added tax and title deed tax, or enterprise income tax.
 To alleviate the tax burden on the originator or their affiliates, direct transfers of real estate are generally avoided in favour of transfers of equity rights in the company that holds the real estate to be transferred.

 If necessary, transaction parties may ask accredited tax advisers for professional opinions concerning specific tax issues.
 Lawyers advising on a transaction do not usually provide opinions on specific tax issues.